Claremont-HvZ-Web-Team/claremontHvZ/README.md

 Now complete the build with

-    python ~/programming/claremonthvz.org/claremontHvZ/setup.py
+    ~/programming/claremonthvz.org/hvz/setup.py

 If all went well, that should be it!
-There's a detailed guide to the build process on the [wiki] [6].

 ### Running a development version of the server